ugoproto/ugo_py_doc/docs/Pandas+DataFrames.md

 # Delete Indices, Rows or Columns From a Pandas Data Frame

-## Delete an Index from a DataFrame
+## Delete an Index from a `DataFrame`

-Because DataFrames and Series always have an index.
+Because `DataFrame`s and Series always have an index.

-- Reset the index of a DataFrame (go back to the previous section to see how it is done) or
+- Reset the index of a `DataFrame` (go back to the previous section to see how it is done) or
 - remove the index name, if there is any, by executing del df.index.name,
-- remove duplicate index values by resetting the index, dropping the duplicates of the index column that has been added to a DataFrame and reinstating that duplicateless column again as the index,
+- remove duplicate index values by resetting the index, dropping the duplicates of the index column that has been added to a `DataFrame` and reinstating that duplicateless column again as the index,
 - and lastly, remove an index, and with it a row.
 This is elaborated in one of the next sections.